 Japan 10 years ago and today are two different places.
 In fact, it’s becoming more and more convenient to buy products online every year.

 Japan has one of the lowest crime rates in the world, and you can feel this every day you live here.
-I have dropped my wallet twice in 12 years.
+I have dropped my wallet twice.
 Not only was it waiting for me at the local police office, but it had all of my cash and cards inside on both occasions.

-You can walk alone at night in most major cities without worrying about crime, you don’t see violence, and fighting in public practically nonexistent.
+You can walk alone at night in most major cities without worrying about crime, and public violence and fighting are practically nonexistent.
 For the most part, you don’t experience a sense of danger in Japanese society.

 Most people look out for each other and watch over children to make sure they don’t get hurt — even if the child isn’t their own.